codeship/RIG/STYLEGUIDE.md

 ```
 .block
 ```
 A block Describes a element that will probably contain other elements.
-But to cover the case of very long names on blocks we recommend using camelcase as it improves the readability enormous.
+But to cover the case of very long names on blocks, we recommend using camelcase as it improves readability enormously.

 ```
 .blockName